nicolaschotard/stackyter/README.rst

 ------------

-This script will allow you to run a jupyter notebook (or lab) on a distant server (initialy at CC-IN2P3) while displaying it localy in your local brower.
+This script will allow you to run a jupyter notebook (or lab) on a distant server (default is CC-IN2P3) while displaying it localy in your local brower.
 It was initialy intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python (in a ``stack`` or a DESC environment), but can be use for other